 1. Dark Leafy Greens

 Oats are popular among those who want to lose weight.
-But did you know that the good carbs present in oats also make them an amazing post-workout food, especially if you make oats smoothie?
+But did you know that the beneficial complex carbs present in oats also make them a great post workout choice, especially if you use them in a smoothie?
 Loaded with vitamin E, antioxidants, and other phytonutrients, oats help increase satiety, lower bad cholesterol, and also fight cancer (2).

 3. Fruits And Veggies

-Fruits and veggies like apple, banana, pear, peach, plum, watermelon, muskmelon, dragon fruit, passion fruit, carrot, tomato, beetroot, scallions, and peas are great for your post-workout meal.
-And that’s because they help boost your energy levels and flush out the toxic free oxygen radicals.
-They also help fight heart disease, diabetes, obesity, and certain types of cancer.
+Fruits and veggies like apples, bananas, pears, peaches, plums, watermelon, muskmelon, dragon fruit, passion fruit, carrots, tomatoes, beetroot, scallions, and peas are great to include in your post-workout meal.
+And that’s because they help boost your energy levels and combat the toxic, free oxygen radicals.
+They also can help fight heart disease, diabetes, obesity, and certain types of cancer.
 The WHO recommends consuming 4-5 types of fruits and veggies per day (3).
-You can easily blend a banana, spinach, and carrot to make a quick post-workout meal.
+You can easily add a banana, spinach, or carrots to your post-workout meal, even blend them in!

 4. Sweet Potato

-Sweet potato is the best substitute for white potato.
+Sweet potato is another good choice.
 It is low in calories, great for replenishing the glycogen stores, and keeps you satiated for a long duration.
 This instant energy source also has cancer-fighting potential, helps in weight loss, and flushes out toxins from the body (4).
-If you are on a weight loss mission, have boiled sweet potatoes instead of the baked ones as baking causes a spike in the GI of sweet potatoes (5).
+If you are on a weight loss mission or looking to control your blood sugars, have boiled sweet potatoes instead of the baked ones as baking may cause a greater spike in your blood sugars (5).

-Quinoa is a pseudocereal that has many vitamins, minerals, healthy fats, protein, and dietary fiber (6).
+Quinoa is a protein-packed carbohydrate that has many vitamins, minerals, healthy fats, protein, and dietary fiber (6).
 It helps prevent weight gain, improves digestion, and fills you up instantly.
-Toss some veggies and chicken/mushroom/baked beans with quinoa, and it becomes a great post-workout meal.
+Toss together some chicken, veggies, and quinoa to make a great post-workout meal.

 And you thought rice was bad for you!
 Well, not when you have it within two hours post working out and also have a cup of veggies and a source of protein (7), (8).
-Yes, white rice has a higher GI than brown/red/black rice.
-But the difference lies only in the way the rice is processed and the processing stage at which you consume it.
+Yes, white rice has a higher GI than brown, red, or black rice.
 Brown rice has more dietary fiber than white rice.
-But both are beneficial if you can control the portion size.
+But both are beneficial if you can control the portion size (recommended ½ cup per serving).
 Also, rice will give you that quick boost of energy by restocking your muscles and cells with glycogen and glucose respectively.

 Like rice, eggs have quite a mixed reputation.
 Many people prefer eating only the white because they do not like the texture of the yolk or it smells odd.
 But many healthy eaters avoid having the yolk as they consider it to be unhealthy.
 However, that is not true.
 Whole eggs are excellent sources of water-soluble and fat-soluble vitamins, minerals, and most importantly, essential amino acids and proteins.
 They are great for your post-workout meal as they are loaded with proteins and other nutrients that help protect you from various diseases (9).
-Having 2 whole eggs per day is ideal.
-Do not exceed the limit of 4-5 eggs per week.
+Having 1-2 whole eggs as part of a post workout meal is ideal.
+If the eggs are your only protein source in the meal have it contain at least 2 whole eggs.

 8. Cottage Cheese